-Choosing the right online credit card processing service will save you time, diversify your ability to collect payments and ultimately increase your ability to generate revenue.
+Choosing the right credit card processor will save you time, diversify your ability to collect payments and ultimately increase your ability to generate revenue.

-Choosing the wrong processor will leave you paying higher fees, confuse your customers and put you on hold for hours waiting for a customer service rep.
+Selecting the wrong processor will leave you paying higher fees, confuse your customers and put you on hold for hours waiting for customer service.

-The next time you’re looking at a potential online credit card processor, ask yourself these questions before signing the contract.
+The next time you’re looking at a potential online credit card processor, ask yourself these questions.

 The transaction fee is usually the first aspect a business will look at when evaluating online credit card processing options.
-But don’t be sold too soon on a low rate without asking more questions about additional fees.
-Many processors also institute processing minimums, where if you don’t meet a certain volume of transactions per month, the provider will charge a penalty fee.
-Ask for a complete breakdown of all transaction and incidental fees so you have an accurate picture of your monthly costs.
+But don’t be sold on a low rate without asking questions about additional fees.
+Many processors also institute processing minimums, which is where you pay a penalty if you don’t process a certain volume of transactions per month.
+Ask for a complete breakdown of all transaction and incidental fees so you have a complete picture of your monthly costs.

 The approval rating indicates what percentage of applications the credit card processor approves.
 A higher approval rating usually means a higher percentage of approved applicants, a higher processing speed and a lower fee to apply.
 A lower approval rating usually means the opposite.